 3. Alderbrook Resort And Spa

 The Alderbrook Resort and Spa is located on the Hood Canal fjord, in the small town of Union.
-It has been welcoming guests since 1913, when arrival was by canoe because there were no roads.
-Today, even though there are roads, you can see guests arrive by seaplane at the dock.
+In 1913, the original guests arrived by canoe because there were no roads.
+Today, some guests still arrive by water — on seaplanes.
 It is an immensely popular staycation due to its proximity to Seattle and Tacoma.
-This lovely property is landscaped with old-growth trees that somehow escaped the logger’s saw.
+Its landscape features old-growth trees that somehow escaped the logger’s saw.
 Miles of hiking trails are located on site.
 Make sure to pick up a card at the front desk to experience Shinrin Yoku, or forest meditation, and learn about the healthful benefits of experiencing the forest.
 The resort is on the Olympic Peninsula and has convenient access to Olympic National Park and the charming small towns that line the Hood Canal.

 For lodging, step up to one of the cottages which have covered patios with views of the Hood Canal and the Olympic Mountains.
 These luxury abodes have every amenity you need with easy access to everything the resort has to offer.
 The soothing colors of the decor, fireplace, and cozy living area make this a place you won’t want to leave.

 Pro Tip: Make a visit to the Hama Hama Oyster Saloon where you can eat oysters direct from the Hood Canal in a rustic outdoor setting.
 This is a fifth-generation family-run oyster farm famed for the purity and clean, crisp flavor of their shellfish.